 Guests, Lackeys, Housemaids and Musicians

-The operetta was first performed at the Theater an der Wien in Vienna on 30 December 1905 and had several very successful productions in Austria and Germany.
-In its English adaptation by Basil Hood, with lyrics by Adrian Ross, the show became a sensation in London in 1907, starring Lily Elsie and opened a few months later on Broadway for a very successful run.
-Thereafter, it was played frequently in America and throughout the English speaking world, and is still frequently revived in English.
+THE MERRY WIDOW, first presented at the Theater an der Wien in Vienna on December 30, 1905, had several very successful productions in Austria and Germany.
+In its English adaptation by Basil Hood, with lyrics by Adrian Ross, the show became a sensation in London in 1907, starring Lily Elsie; it opened a few months later on Broadway for a very successful run.
+Thereafter, operetta played frequently in America and throughout the English-speaking world, and it remains a popular favorite in English.

 This revival opened on October 26, 1961 at the Jan Hus Playhouse in New York City.